MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 |`[Settings] Priority=Default  [Default] DomainAdmin=NYCAdmin DomainAdminDomain=WOODGROVEBANK DomainAdminPassword=<complex_password>`|

 ####  <a name="DomainAdminDomain"></a> DomainAdminDomain
- The domain in which the user’s credentials specified in **DomainAdmin** reside.
+ The domain in which the user's credentials specified in **DomainAdmin** reside.

 > [!NOTE]
 >  For ZTI, the credentials that Configuration Manager specifies typically are used.
 If the **DomainAdmin** property is specified, the credentials in the **DomainAdmin** property override the credentials that Configuration Manager specifies.